Import photos tab (keyboard shortcut

 |(ext)||the filename extension||.JPG|

-Target format field is an example generated from the current format to help you edit it correctly.
+Below the “target format” field is an example generated from the current format to help you edit it correctly.

 Note that Photini stores a different target format for each camera or source folder that you use.